STATe-of-Thoughts: Structured Action Templates for Tree-of-Thoughts

 \subsubsection{Generative controller}

-The generative controller prompts an LLM to \emph{propose} a tool call \cite{yao2023react, karpas2022mrklsystemsmodularneurosymbolic} from $\mathcal{A}$ conditioned on the current state: it chooses which tool to use (which action template) and provides values for the tool's arguments (permitted choices are specified through a \texttt{Literal} type).
+The generative controller prompts an LLM to \emph{propose} a tool call \citep{yao2023react, karpas2022mrklsystemsmodularneurosymbolic} from action space $\mathcal{A}$ conditioned on the current state: it chooses which tool to use (which action template) and provides values for the tool's arguments (permitted choices are specified through a \texttt{Literal} type).
 In this setup, the same generator model that produces thoughts can also decide what to do next.
-A key advantage is that the controller can utilize ITC methods like CoT, and produce \emph{natural-language rationales} (internal reasoning) for why a tool call is appropriate given the chain so far. \footnote{ Preceding tool call outputs with reasoning enables more informed decision-making and easier debugging. } A key limitation is \emph{low action diversity}: because tool-call generation is itself sampled from an LLM, the controller can collapse to repeatedly predicting the same high-probability action, reducing the benefit of branching.
+A key advantage is that the controller can utilize ITC methods like CoT, and produce \emph{natural-language rationales} for why a tool call is appropriate given the chain so far.\footnote{ Preceding tool call outputs with reasoning enables more informed decision-making and easier debugging. } A key limitation is \emph{low action diversity}: because tool-call generation is itself sampled from an LLM, the controller can collapse to repeatedly predicting the same high-probability action, reducing the benefit of branching.
 While verbalized sampling \citep{zhang2025verbalized_sampling} can help if $n$ (the number of actions the controller must select) is small, it is not effective if $n$ is large (Appendix \ref{app:related-work-itc-breadth}).